New Year's Revolution (2006)

-The 2006 New Year's Revolution was the second annual New Year's Revolution professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-It took place on January 8, 2006, at the Pepsi Arena in Albany, New York.
+The 2006 New Year's Revolution was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the second annual New Year's Revolution and took place on January 8, 2006, at the Pepsi Arena in Albany, New York, held exclusively for wrestlers from the promotion's Raw brand division.

 The main event was an Elimination Chamber match for the WWE Championship involving champion John Cena, Kurt Angle, Shawn Michaels, Kane, Carlito, and Chris Masters.
 Cena won the match and retained the title after last eliminating Carlito.
-After the match, Edge cashed in his Money in the Bank contract and defeated Cena to win the WWE Championship, which was the first-ever Money in the Bank cash-in match.
+After the match, Edge cashed in his Money in the Bank contract and defeated Cena to win the WWE Championship, which was the first-ever Money in the Bank cash-in.
 One of the predominant matches on the card was Triple H versus Big Show, which Triple H won by pinfall after executing a Pedigree.
-Another primary match on the undercard was Ric Flair versus Edge for the WWE Intercontinental Championship, which Flair won after Edge got himself intentionally disqualified.
+Another primary match on the undercard was Ric Flair versus Edge for Flair's WWE Intercontinental Championship, which Flair won after Edge got himself intentionally disqualified, but he did not win the title as titles do not change hands by a disqualification unless stipulated.

 Production

 Background

+The second annual New Year's Revolution was held at the Pepsi Arena in Albany, New York.

-In early January 2005, World Wrestling Entertainment (WWE) produced a pay-per-view (PPV) entitled New Year's Revolution, which was exclusively produced for wrestlers of the Raw brand.
+In early January 2005, World Wrestling Entertainment (WWE) produced a professional wrestling pay-per-view (PPV) event entitled New Year's Revolution.
 The name of the event itself was a play on the Western tradition of New Year's resolutions.
-New Year's Revolution returned the following year on January 8, 2006, at the Pepsi Arena in Albany, New York, also exclusive to Raw, thus establishing New Year's Revolution as an annual event for the promotion.
+A second event was scheduled for January 8, 2006, at the Pepsi Arena in Albany, New York, thus establishing New Year's Revolution as an annual New Year's event for the promotion.
+Like the previous year, it was held exclusively for wrestlers from the Raw brand.